-While Pokemon Sword and Shield has seen more additions to the game with the recent The Isle of Armor and The Crown Tundra DLC, there is still a lot that can’t be found in the Galar region.[jwplayer gyzX9lYi]
+There are a lot of Pokemon not in Sword and Shield, and while new additions came to the game with The Isle of Armor and The Crown Tundra DLCs, some are still missing from the Galar region.[jwplayer gyzX9lYi]

 Here is the full list of Pokemon that can’t be found in Pokemon Sword and Shield: